Data Centers in Croatia

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated in and around Zagreb, the nation's capital and primary economic hub.
-This provides low-latency connectivity to the country's financial, government, and technology sectors.
+Proximity To Key Business Districts: Data centers in Croatia are concentrated in and around Zagreb, the nation's political and economic capital.
+This provides low-latency connectivity to the financial services, government, and technology sectors headquartered there.

 Natural Disaster Risk

 Croatia has a low overall risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-However, specific geological and hydrological hazards require consideration in facility planning and site selection.
+However, businesses must plan for specific, localized threats based on site selection.

 - River Flood: The highest individual risk factor, particularly in areas near the Sava, Drava, and Danube rivers.